rishabhdas1006/collab-ai/README.md

 ### Real-Time Collaboration

 With Liveblocks integrated, CollabAI enables real-time commenting and notifications, ensuring that team members are always in sync.
 Changes made by one team member are instantly visible to others, fostering a more dynamic and interactive working environment.

+### Rich Text Editing

+Editor.js provides a modular and extensible rich text editor, allowing users to create and format content with ease.
+Its block-based approach makes it easy to integrate with other features of CollabAI.

 ### Authentication and Organization Management